maykinmedia/gemma-zaken-demo/INSTALL.rst

 Installation
 ============

 The project is developed in Python using the `Django framework`_.
-There are 3 sections below, focussing on developers, running the project using Docker and hints for running the project in production.
+You can either install the project locally for development, or use Docker to get it up and running quickly

 .. _Django framework: https://www.djangoproject.com/